King Feed’s History and Community Involvement

 We have seen first-hand how amazing the KAPS program can be for Wimberley’s youth, so he’s passionate about sponsoring the fundraisers that KAPS puts on each year.

 King Feed has had the honor of being a supporter of the Emily Ann Theater since its inception on a parcel of land leased in perpetuity from our local school district.
 It is a jewel in our little town and a source of pride and delight to all who visit.
+We always love participating in the annual Wimberley Trail of Lights.
+This amazing event is held at Emily Ann Theatre every year in December.

 King Feed donates feeders, feed, water bottles, and other supplies for our local 4-H group.
 We are so pleased that the 4-H also participates in the King Feed Fall Thanksgiving Festival as well as Chick Days in the spring!